 - YNS has been classified as a dominantly inherited lymphoedema with variable expression.
 However, this classification and aetiology have been disputed, suggesting it may not be a genetic disease.

-- The cause and underlying pathogenesis of the nail changes are uncertain.
+- The cause and underlying pathogenesis of the nail changes are unknown.

 Various respiratory conditions may occur:

-- Pleural effusions (usually an exudate), which may be recurrent or massive:
+- Pleural effusions most commonly (usually an exudate), which may be recurrent or massive:

 - Secondary to infection